Notley says she'll step down from Alberta NDP helm to make way for fresh voices

 Former premier Rachel Notley, after almost a decade at the helm of Alberta’s NDP, is stepping down from the top job.

-Notley, the official Opposition leader, said a leadership race will be called and she will stay on as leader until a replacement is chosen.

-That means she will remain on the front bench during the upcoming spring sitting.

-Notley said she doesn't know her next steps after that, including whether she will fulfil her current term as the legislature member for Edmonton-Strathcona, a riding she has won handily in five consecutive elections.
+In an interview before the announcement, Notley said she doesn't know next steps, including whether she will fulfil her term as the legislature member for Edmonton-Strathcona, a riding she won handily in five consecutive elections.
 She also did not rule out running again.

-The announcement ends months of speculation over Notley's future after her NDP lost the May 2023 election to Premier Danielle Smith's United Conservatives.
-Notley's NDP captured 38 of the 87 legislature seats to become the largest official Opposition in provincial history.
+The announcement ends months of speculation over Notley’s future, after her NDP lost the May 2023 election to Premier Danielle Smith’s United Conservatives.
+Notley’s NDP captured 38 of the 87 legislature seats to become the largest Opposition in provincial history.

 It was the second consecutive election loss for the NDP under Notley, which ended a 44-year Progressive-Conservative dynasty in 2015 with a surprise majority government only to be trounced four years later by Jason Kenney's UCP.